How it All Began...

 How did you decide to adopt a baby?

 We had been married for a couple of years and were ready to start a family.
-When we found out that we couldn’t conceive we decided adoption was the right path for us.
+When we found out that we couldn’t conceive, we decided adoption was the right path for us.

 Why did you choose to work with Angel Adoption?

 We did quite a bit of research and communicated with a couple of different agencies.
-We chose Angel because we loved that they didn’t take an infinite number of adoptive parents, so it seemed like they really focused on finding everyone a match.
-We also liked the al a carte approach to the financial part of it.
+We chose Angel because we loved that they didn’t take an infinite number of adoptive parents, so it seemed like they really focused on finding everyone a connection.
+We also liked the a la carte approach to the financial part of it.
 It made the financial part more manageable during the process.
 Angel also sends out quite a bit of information, which includes a list of references.
 We reached out to a couple dozen of them and everyone spoke so highly of Angel.

 What were you the most excited about?